gr-b/screenshockme/specification.md

 # ADDTIONAL FRONTEND STYLE NOTE
 Make sure everything is aesthetically pleasing, but a bit eclectic.
 Wherever possible, insert lucide icons, if they are appropriate.

+# PYTHON ENVIRONMENT MANAGEMENT
+Use `uv` for Python environment management instead of pip/virtualenv:
+- All Python dependencies are managed in `pyproject.toml`
+- Use `uv sync` to install dependencies
+- Use `uv run` to execute Python commands
+- Lock file (`uv.lock`) ensures reproducible builds

 # DEPLOYMENT AND DOCKER
-Screenshock.me will be deployed as a single container.
+Screenshock.me will be deployed as a single container using uv for Python environment management:
-It will have a single Dockerfile that both builds the static files, and then serves them in the Django server.
+- Single Dockerfile that builds React static files and serves them via Django
-In development, we will run the frontend server on the default port :3000 But in production, no frontend development server will be running, so we'll have to have / endpoint in the django server serve the built static files.
-That way we only need to run one process in production.
-But, this means we should set API_BASE_URL to, if we are in development, use localhost with the port of the Django server.
-While in production, we should use the current window.location.
-We can't just use window.location in development, because that would send API requests to localhost:3000 rather than the port the Django server is running on.
+- Uses `uv` for fast, reliable Python dependency management
+- In development: frontend server on :3000, backend on :8000
+- In production: single process serves both frontend and API endpoints
+- API_BASE_URL configuration handles development vs production routing

+Development workflow:
+- Frontend: `npm start` (serves on :3000)
+- Backend: `uv run python manage.py runserver 8000`
+- Frontend proxies API requests to backend

+Production deployment:
+- Docker builds frontend static files
+- uv installs Python dependencies efficiently
+- Single container serves everything on port 8000
+- Nginx reverse proxy optional for load balancing

+# Finally, when you are done, create a README.md which explains what this is, how it works, how to run things for the development workflow, and how things work in the production deploy.